 Other Clues to Gather:

 2. Realistic expectations.
 Research is messy.
 Genealogy and family research is even messier!
 You will be gathering clues and piecing them together to get a bigger picture.
 You may not be able to access everything you wish to, given that this is just a semester-long course and a lot of information is unobtainable online.

 3. Patience.
 You will probably hit dead ends, find illegible documents, and go in circles.
 That's part of the fun?!

 4. A critical eye.
 Try to find the best quality sources to document what you find.
 Most genealogy sources, even official documents like the census, can be problematic; the key is to not rely on one source alone--build your case with multiple sources.
 Watch out for family legends that sound too good to be true!

 5. An idea of what kinds of sources are out there.
 A lot of ancestral information can be pieced together with census information, vital records, church records, and other documents.
 Some families already have their genealogies published online (or in print); the quality of these varies widely--good genealogists will document their sources so you can track back to the original documents.

 6. A method of keeping track of what you found.
-It is easy to fall down the rabbit hole!
 Write down your sources and important details.
 Ancestry has some downloadable charts and templates to help you stay organized.